In this Article

 - Some butter to toast the bread

 How to prepare

-- Heat the pan and grease the same with butter.
+- Heat the pan and grease the same with the butter.

-- Take off the flame; spread some peanut butter on the toast.
+- Take the pan off the flame; spread some peanut butter on the toast.

 - Cut it into smaller pieces and feed your baby.